-The MX630P, which is not a sound decoder, uses the two pins originally defined for speaker outputs for the additional outputs FO3 and FO4 instead.
-This will not damage speakers that may be installed in the locomotive and connected to those pins do not touch !
+The MX630P, which is NOT a sound decoder, uses the two pins originally defined for speaker outputs for the additional outputs FO3 and FO4 instead.
+This will not damage speakers that may be installed in the locomotive and connected to those pins.

-The MX632P12 (which is narrower than the MX630!) has the 12-pin "PluX" connector.
-It does not have the upper 4 connections as the MX630 and therefore does not have SUSI or GROUND connections on the plua.
+The MX623P12 (which is narrower than the MX630!) has the 12-pin "PluX" connector.
+It does not have the upper 4 connections as the MX630 and therefore does not have SUSI or GROUND connections on the plug.